Home / Blog / Georgia HOA Reform 2026

 Fight Your Georgia HOA Fine — Free Analysis

-The reform bills are not yet law — but your rights under the Georgia Property Owners' Association Act are enforceable today.
-Get your violation score, find procedural errors, and generate a statute-citing dispute letter in 15 seconds.
+SB 406 is now law — and your rights under the Georgia Property Owners' Association Act are enforceable today.
+Get your violation score, find procedural errors, and generate a statute-citing dispute letter in 60 seconds.

 Already know your rights?
 See the full Georgia rights guide →